guangshuai-innocellence/ICDownloader/README.md

 # ICDownloader
-A asynchronous downloader
+A asynchronous downloader using NSURLSession
-use NSURLSession